Best First Birthday Party on a Budget: 13 Ideas you need to know

 1. Skip the fancy birthday decorations

-If you want to set the atmosphere and tone for the event, you can do this with just a few decorative pieces.
+If you want to set the atmosphere and tone for the event, you can do this with just a few decorative pieces that don’t break the bank.

 If you’re looking for something more classic, this burlap birthday banner has a nice rustic look.